What is it?

 WASH has become a growing sector in development cooperation and action, as well as in humanitarian assistance.

 EU humanitarian funding ensures timely and dignified access to sufficient and safe water services for people caught in humanitarian crises.

-The EU increasingly supports projects that incorporate WASH components within other humanitarian sectors such as health, nutrition, and education.
-It also places special emphasis on:
+The EU increasingly supports projects incorporating WASH components within other humanitarian sectors such as health, nutrition, food assistance, shelter, and education.

 - enabling quick access to clean water, decent sanitation, and hygiene services during a crisis

 - helping to build resilience and recovering capacities of the affected populations against crises